SabihAli/rocket-env/README.md

 # Rocket SIM 6DOF

-This is a Python Gym environment to simulate a 6 degrees of freedom rocket.
+This is a Python Gym environment to simulate a 6 degrees of freedom (6DOF) rocket.

 <img src="./_images/rocket_trajectory.png" alt="rocket-trajectory" width="80%">

 ## Features

-* full 6DOF rocket landing environment
+* Full 6DOF rocket landing environment
-* realistic dynamics equation modeled on a rigid body assumption
+* Realistic dynamics equations modeled on a rigid body assumption
-* interactive 3D visualization through PyVista
+* Interactive 3D visualization through PyVista
-* actuators available:
+* Available actuators:
-    1. thruster
+    - Thruster
-    1. fins
+    - Fins
 * Wandb logging wrapper

-### Continuous action space
+### Continuous Action Space
-The environment employes a continuous action space, with the engine allowed to throttle between `maxThrust` and `minThrust`.
-The thrust was normalized to lie in the range `[-1, +1]` as best practice for convergence of the algorithms suggest.
-The engine is gimbaled by two angles $\delta_y$ and $\delta_z$ around two hinge points, respectively moving the engine around the z and y axis.
+The environment employs a continuous action space, with the engine allowed to throttle between `maxThrust` and `minThrust`.
+The thrust is normalized to lie in the range `[-1, +1]` as best practice for algorithm convergence suggests.
+The engine is gimbaled by two angles, $\delta_y$ and $\delta_z$, around two hinge points, respectively moving the engine around the z and y axes.

 ## Installation Instructions